MarkoSh/wp/wp-content/plugins/wp-statistics/readme.txt

 * Comprehensive Admin Manual

 = Translations =
-WP Statistics has been translated in to many languages, for the current list and contributors, please visit the [translators](https://wp-statistics.com/translators/) page on [wp-statistics.com](https://wp-statistics.com/).
+WP Statistics has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-statistics).

 Translations are done by people just like you, help make WP Statistics available to more people around the world and [do a translation](https://wp-statistics.com/translations/) today!

+= Contributing and Reporting Bugs =
+WP-Statistics is being developed on GitHub, If you’re interested in contributing to plugin, Please look at [Github page](https://github.com/wp-statistics/wp-statistics)

 = Support =
 We're sorry you're having problem with WP Statistics and we're happy to help out.
 Here are a few things to do before contacting us: